reflex-dev/reflex-web/docs/wrapping-react/imports.md

 ## Find The Component

-Before deciding to extend Reflex by wrapping a component, check to see if there is a corresponding, well-maintained React library.
-Search for your library on [npm](https://www.npmjs.com/), and if it's there, you can use it in your Reflex app.
-Make sure to include `react` in your search query to find React components.
+There are two ways to find a component to wrap:
+1. Write the component yourself locally.
+2. Find a well-maintained React library on [npm](https://www.npmjs.com/) that contains the component you need.

-In this example we are wrapping the `HexPicker` component from the [react-colorful](https://www.npmjs.com/package/react-colorful) library.
+In this guide we are wrapping the `HexPicker` component from the [react-colorful](https://www.npmjs.com/package/react-colorful) library.
+We will cover local components on the next page.

 ## Define the Component